electrode-io/isomorphic-loader/README.md

 Since [webpack-dev-server] keeps output in memory, the assets mapping is saved to the config also when it's detected.

+## Usage with CDN Server

+If you publish your assets to a Content Delivery Network server, and if it generates a new unique path for your assets, then you likely have to set `publicPath` after webpack compiled your project.

+That's why [webpack]'s document has this note in the [section about `publicPath`]:

+> Note: In cases when the eventual publicPath of output files isn't known at compile time, it can be left blank and set dynamically at runtime in the entry point file.
+If you don't know the publicPath while compiling you can omit it and set __webpack_public_path__ on your entry point.

+In that case, you would have to save the path CDN created for you and pass it to `extendRequire` with a [custom config override](#custom-config-overrides).

 ## License

 [MIT License]